Hunter-DDM/DeFT-naacl2021/README.md

 ```
 You can change the options defined in `main.py` to train models under different configurations.

-## Trained checkpoints

-We will release our trained checkpoints ([URL will be released later]()) later to help reproduce our reported results.

 ## Citation

 If you use this code for your research, please kindly cite our NAACL-2021 paper: